-HCMC's Regional Huntington's Disease Clinic offers patients and their families’ comprehensive neurological, psychological, genetic counseling, neuropsychological, and social services.
+The Huntington's Disease Clinic offers patients comprehensive neurological, psychological, genetic counseling, neuropsychological, and social services.
 Psychologists participate in the early diagnostic and patient/family educational interventions, as well as provide ongoing individual, marital, and family psychotherapy.
-All Huntington's patients are evaluated on an annual or biannual basis with a specially tailored battery of neuropsychological tests.
+All Huntington's patients are evaluated on an annual or biannual basis with customized neuropsychological tests.

 Hennepin Bariatric Center

 The Hennepin Bariatric Center is an interdisciplinary team that includes professionals from the departments of Internal Medicine, Surgery, Nutrition, and Psychiatry.
 Psychologists and trainees perform psychological evaluations of potential bariatric surgery patients, provide evaluation services for medical and psychological interventions, and provide or coordinate further psychological care.